jopemachine/alfred-chromium-workflow/README.md

 ### Locale

-Type: `string (enum)`

-Possible values: Refer to the below page for seeing which locales are supported.
+Possible values: Refer to the following page for seeing supported locales.

 https://github.com/klauspost/lctime/tree/master/internal/locales

 ### Browser

-Type: `string (enum)`

-Select the browser to which you want the workflow to the workflow.
+Browser name.

+You can change this value through `ch > browser` with ease.

 Possible values: `Chrome`, `Chrome Canary`, `Edge`, `Chromium`, `Brave`

-### ResultLimit
+### ResultCountLimit

-Type: `number`

 Displays as many search results.

+## Contributes

+### Add supporting new browser

+To add new browser, follow below guide.

+1. Check the browser is based on chromium

+2. Add new path to `GetDBFilePath` in `src/utils.go`

+3. Add the browser's proper Applicatino Name to `getApplicationName` in `src/tabManager.go`

 ## License